Thai Script: First Look

 Meaning: to eat

 Breakdown: We can break this word into 3 parts which together form one syllable.
-This syllable consists of an Initial Consonant, a Vowel and a Final Consonant
+This syllable consists of an Initial Consonant, a Vowel and a Final Consonant.
+Not all Thai syllables/words will have a final consonant.

-1. อิ *The vowel is the semi-circle shape above the basin letter (อ).
-Vowels are never written alone and must always be attached to a consonant.
+- อิ – The vowel piece is the semi-circle shape above the basin letter (อ).

 Notice how we attach an “aww” vowel sound after each of the consonant sounds.
 This happens for every consonant.